A new leader steps up to manage the training of aspirant and seasoned field rangers

-Since its inception the College has conducted field ranger training across the African region to meet the needs of the conservation industry.
+Since its inception the College, which is a recognised SADC training institute, has conducted field ranger training across the African region to meet the needs of the conservation industry.
 “Gysman is taking over a well-oiled machine, and one that he knows intimately given his excellent record of service at the College.
 We’re excited to have him in this role and know that both our students, and the conservation industry will benefit from this appointment,” said College CEO, Mrs. Theresa Sowry.

 The unit has developed a well-earned reputation for supplying highly competent personnel to protected areas throughout the SADC region and further afield.
 When Gysman joined the College in January 2018 – after being recruited by field ranger training stalwart and the then head of the unit, Mr Ruben de Kock – he worked as a senior course leader and mentor.
 At the time Gysman trained field rangers in neighbouring Mozambique and lectured on Natural Resource Protection for Higher Education and Training students at the College.